Fujifilm 27mm f/2.8 XF Lens

 It doesn’t have an aperture ring on the outside like my other lenses… so you control that via the dial wheel on the back of the camera itself.
 No biggie, once you know to do that.

-This is another lens I intend to spend more time with in future.
 I think it’s an unsung hero in the Fujinon lineup; I want to explore what its quiet voice has to say!

 Amazon link: check price